mattscilipoti/gyst/README.md

 Grease Your Suite Toolkit (gyst)
 ================================

-**WARNING**:
-We are currently having [an issue](https://github.com/mattscilipoti/gyst/issues/7) with version 0.0.3.
-We recommend using 0.0.2.

 Purpose
 --------
 A suite of helpers to aid in speeding up your tests; including scripts,